JoHof/lungmask/README.md

 >Johannes Hofmanninger, Forian Prayer, Jeanny Pan, Sebastian Röhrich, Helmut Prosch and Georg Langs.
 "Automatic lung segmentation in routine imaging is a data diversity problem, not a methodology problem".
 1 2020, https://arxiv.org/abs/2001.11767

-This paper contains a detailed description of the dataset used, a thorough evaluation of the U-net(R231) model, and comparison to reference methods.
+This paper contains a detailed description of the dataset used, a thorough evaluation of the U-net(R231) model, and a comparison to reference methods.

 ## Installation
 ```